pfmc-assessments/sa4ss/README.md

     :smile:.
 If you do not already have tinytex on your computer, run the following in an R session.
   * Software support is only provided for TeXLive, if you are using MikTex the package will not work.
-Thanksfully {tinytex} is based on TeXLive.
+Thankfully {tinytex} is based on TeXLive.
   * `pak::pkg_install("rstudio/tinytex")`
   * `tinytex::install_tinytex(bundle = "TinyTeX-2")`
   * If you experience issues with the previous code it is more than likely due